RyanT5/yl-training/content/post/module-C.md

 ## Activity 1

-1. Write in full step by step set of instructions on how you would make a sandwich from the very start to the very finish.
+Write in full step by step set of instructions on how you would make a sandwich from the very start to the very finish.

-2. Have a look at [this link](https://www.instructables.com/id/How-to-make-an-amazing-sandwich/) of how to make a sandwich.
+Once you're done, have a look at [this link](https://www.instructables.com/id/How-to-make-an-amazing-sandwich/) for another guide of how to make a sandwich.

-3. Compare your set of instructions to the set on the above link.
-4. Take note of any differences.
-Where any steps you missed or things you automatically assumed everyone would do?
+Compare your set of instructions to the set in the above link.
+Take note of any differences.
+Were there any steps you missed or things you automatically assumed everyone would do?

 ## Different methods of learning